Davie Cooper: Clydebank (1974–77)

 Cooper's Scottish League debut came in the Second Division, in the last season before League re-construction, on Saturday 31 August 1974 where Clydebank were defeated 3–0 away to Queen of the South.
 He first played on the winning side for the Bankies on 30 November, when they beat Cowdenbeath at Kilbowie 2–1.
 His first goal for the team came two games later when, again at Kilbowie, he scored the third goal in the 4–1 defeat of Alloa Athletic.
 Cooper ended the season with 29 starts, 2 as a substitute, and scored 5 goals.

 In the 1975–76 season, Cooper was one of four ever-presents.
 He finished top of the Clydebank goalscoring list with 13 in the League, three of which were penalties.
 His first hat-trick in senior football included two penalties at Alloa Athletic, where Clydebank won 3–1.
 Clydebank achieved promotion that season to the Scottish First Division, with their final match being a 2–0 win against Forfar Athletic at New Kilbowie Park, in which Cooper scored the opening goal from a penalty.
 Cooper played in all of Clydebank's 49 games that season, scoring 22 goals.
-Clydebank received a transfer bid of £65,000 from Aston Villa (under the management of Ron Saunders) for Cooper's services, with Villa offering Cooper a salary more than treble what he was receiving as a Bankie.
+Clydebank received a transfer bid of £65,000 from Aston Villa (under the management of Ron Saunders) for Cooper's services, with Villa offering Cooper a salary more than treble what he was receiving at Clydebank.
 Despite this, the offer was brushed aside by Cooper and Clydebank, with the hopes of continued success going into the new division.

 The following season found Clydebank to be a strong force in the 1976–77 Scottish First Division.
 They regularly battled for supremacy with a talented St Mirren side, at that point under the management of a young Alex Ferguson.
 The team achieved some remarkable results, including a 6–0 away win to East Fife on 4 December 1976 and an unprecedented 8–1 home victory against Arbroath on 3 January 1977, during which Cooper scored another hat-trick for the side.
 With the help of Cooper's talent, the club recorded a run of seventeen matches without defeat between December 1975 and October 1976.